io-digital/ethereumj-android/README.md

 # ethereumj-android

-This project is an Android-friendly redistribution of [ether.camp's](http://ether.camp) ethereumj.
+This library is an Android-friendly redistribution of [ether.camp's](http://ether.camp) ethereumj.
 It depends on [SpongyCastle](https://rtyley.github.io/spongycastle/) to provide a comprehensive security implementation suitable for generating and operating on Ethereum-compatible private keys.

 ## Usage